-The Bank is closely monitoring stability in the insurance markets and the impact of climate losses on the availability and pricing of insurance for the real estate sector.
+We closely monitor the stability in the insurance markets and the impact of climate losses on the availability and pricing of insurance for the real estate sector.
 Disruption in these markets could impact the economic circumstances of borrowers, the valuation of assets and borrower ability to meet lending terms on insurance coverage.

-We continue to embed climate risk into our business strategy, and we are committed to ambitious action through risk management programs.
-The Bank is a supporter of the Task Force on Climate Related Financial Disclosures ("TCFD") and follows the TCFD framework across governance, strategy, risk management and targets for disclosing clear, comparable and consistent information about our risks and opportunities presented by climate change.
-We are excited to embark on this work, engage with clients to realize our goals, and communicate our progress to our valued stakeholders.
+We embed climate risk into our business strategy, and we are committed to ambitious action through risk management programs.
+The Bank uses the Task Force on Climate Related Financial Disclosures ("TCFD") framework across governance, strategy, risk management and targets for disclosing clear, comparable and consistent information about our risks and opportunities presented by climate change.
 Our climate risk mitigation efforts are communicated through our Net Zero Climate Target Report which is our plan to measure our impact, to set targets that guide our business and the impact we have in the world, and to be transparent about what this will mean for our business and operations.
-Similarly, our annual CSR report includes the key pillars of TCFD reporting and our approach to climate risk management, including our Scope 1, Scope 2 and Scope 3 emissions disclosures.
+Similarly, our annual CSR report includes the key pillars of TCFD reporting and our approach to climate risk management.
 The information on our website is not incorporated by reference in this report.